 This trend is slowly growing and I foresee a large rise of borderline subliminal advertising this year.
 Digitally mastered after-effects have made huge strides towards adding new products in old movies and TV shows as well.
 It seems pretty soon we will see the crew of everyone's favorite 90’s TV show “Friends” hanging out in Starbucks and using Google Pixel phones.

 The polar opposite spectrum of this, yet just as native is the approach of ads that are made to go viral.
 They are usually focused on the product or service in a pretty straight forward way.
 It is clear from the beginning that this is an ad.
 Usually funny, heart-warming or cute, these ads capitalize on the basic human instinct of sharing something enjoyed with friends and loved ones.
 A poster child of such approach is John Lewis – a British department store chain that releases viral ads every Christmas.
 The unstoppable rise of social media has become the carrier for cat videos and people tripping over things.
 It was only a matter of time until they introduced cat-food and insurance placement there.

 Digital marketing trends come and evolve into something new.
 Rarely do they really go away, since the age old saying rings true even in this rather modern world of digital marketing – everything new is well-forgotten old.

-Stuart Kerrs is a leading digital agency in London providing services to the UK and beyond.
+Stuart Kerrs is a leading digital agency in London providing full digital marketing services to the UK and beyond.
 If you would like help getting your business in front of an on-line audience, contact us today to see how we can help you!